uhray/ractive-extensions-validator/README.md

 </form>
 ```

 As you can see, there are two inputs each with validation.
-The two validators are `string` and `email`.
+The two validators are `required` and `email`.
 Using Ractive events, you can trigger the validator plugin to run with the `on-submit="validator"`.
 Validator will listen for the event "validator" on a container and validate all inputs or textareas with the `validator` field set.

 When validator succeeds, the container will emit and event `validatorSuccess`, so you can tell that to fire any ractive command you want.
 Here, it emits "success" with `on-validatorSuccess="success"`.